 An implication of the preceding is that the Left can preserve a greater orientation to reality by legitimating hostility towards elites and then organizing that hostility into a political program.
 This isn’t to say, in the spirit of naïve empiricism, that the Left is “committed to the facts” of class hostilities.
 Rather, we refer to a continuity, a durability, in the representations of the relationship between object and affect as it pertains to hostility towards elites.
 This continuity can best be defined in contrast with the defense-driven representational transformations of disaster nationalist “dreaming.”

 Alfred Lorenzer has conceptualized this regression as a transition between symbolic and stereotyped representations of subject, affect, and object (Lorenzer, 1972).
 In his somewhat idiosyncratic terms, symbols are syntheses of the full range of a subject’s encounters with an object.
 Stereotypes, in contrast, are one-sided, representing a narrow range of the subject’s experience.
 The one-sidedness of stereotypes reflects the outcome of an exclusionary process, whereby the pressures of defense occlude the full reality of experience.
 If there has to be a displacement target, things work better if they are Bad.
 (The currently popular concept of “othering” loses track of the overall process.
-While, as Melanie Klein understood, othering draws on individual urgencies, the ramification of othering into characterization of social groups reflects their functional enlistment in the displacement of aggression.)
+While, as Melanie Klein understood, othering draws on individual urgencies, the ramification of othering into characterization of social groups reflects their social enlistment in the displacement of aggression.)

 As a general clinical illustration, the distinction between symbol and stereotype can be seen in the tendency for patients, especially in the early phase of treatment, to present a one-sided, idealized image of their relationship with a parent (here I discuss a 1993 study by Fonagy et al addressing this).
 (But note that at times a negative, denigrated image can be most prominent, particularly when an otherwise good parent has often been unavailable.)
-Over time, as the patient gradually feels more capable of handling the fantasied threats accompanying acknowledgement of negative aspects of their parents and associated negative feelings towards them, these affirmative stereotypes yield to a more complete set of representations, one more congruent with the full history of the relationship.
-And, pari passu, retrieval of the object coincides with retrieval of the patient’s subjective coherence as they are relieved of their defensive effort.
+Over time, as the patient gradually feels more capable of handling the fantasied threats accompanying acknowledgement of negative aspects of their parents and associated negative feelings towards them, these affirmative stereotypes yield to a more complete set of representations, one more congruent with the full history of the parental relationship.
+And, pari passu, retrieval of the object coincides with retrieval of the patient’s subjective coherence as they are relieved of their defensive struggles against internal Badness.

 We can illustrate with the plight of Bornstein’s analysand.
 The ashtray crisis instigates a breakdown in his playing, a form of trial action in which he experimentally expressed erotic feelings towards his analyst.
 In his play he was a boy present in his full history with her, the sedimentation of a range of encounters that were all, in the end, accepted and sufficiently “understood.”
 Breaking the ashtray – harming his mother/attacking his father – catapults him into a historyless state of transgression, a one-dimensional bad boy Hitler faced with an analyst who now, in the transference, blurs together an injured and angry mother and an angry father.
 As in a court, he faces judgment for this heavily overdetermined act; whoever else he has been doesn’t matter.
 As Lorenzer emphasizes, within this “scene” (Szene) the boy is confronted with an action imperative whose immediacy cannot be “symbolically mediated.”
 His immediate response, that his act must be hidden, reflects a crude excommunicative effort that will fail because his conscience knows all.
 Then, within himself, he embarks on the dolorous ruminations previously discussed, creating a Pilgrim’s Regress through an ensemble of stereotyped roles.

 By extension, stereotypic thought “works” because it internalizes a mandate against symbolic mediation, affirming reification.
 It is of a piece with enactments of sacrality, a scripted invocation against mediating reflection.
-Within its force field, efforts to grasp its restrictions, to trace how the anxiety it seeks to contain shapes thought and emotion, ultimately have to yield to its social-psychological function.
+Within its force field, efforts to grasp its restrictions, to trace how the anxiety it seeks to contain shapes thought and emotion, ultimately have to yield to its mandated social-psychological function.
 In this way the most brutal and intellectually arbitrary forms of Right-wing thought converge with its more intellectually respectable forms.
 Both are haunted by the sense that unless we venerate we will kill, the difference lying in that the brutal trend openly endorses killing someone else, while the more respectable forms are respectable precisely because they obscure murderous displacement by reiteratively emphasizing the need to maintain traditional hierarchy.
 This gives stereotypic thought a certain performativity.
 In this I’m reminded of Tom Nairn’s fascinating The Enchanted Glass: Britain and Its Monarchy (Nairn, 1989), in which he argues that the monarchy serves a fetish function, based on the sense that it is somehow essential to national life, even though it nominally is only a parasitic atavism.

 Psychoanalytic common sense has informed this essay.
 That Seymour does not draw on readily available psychoanalytic resources appears to derive from two deficiencies in his standpoint.
 First, his tendentious reading of Freud precludes drawing on the utterly pertinent, richly developed store of psychoanalytic observations and theory regarding child development and their implications for a theory of mind and object relations.
 That diachronic erasure sets up a depleted synchronic account.
 Liberated in theory from defensive structures they have cobbled together against the calamities of childhood, Seymour’s subjects only need a good dose of contagion, promulgated through mimicry, to escape the disaster nationalist syndrome.
 Seymour deserves ample credit for putting puzzle pieces before us that are highly suggestive of a blocking movement against interclass hostility organized around a deference to authority.
 But the impressionistic discoveries yielded by his version of psychoanalysis lose track of the originary dilemma of aggression within family hierarchies and their subsequent coloring of aggression management in social hierarchies.
 This prevents him from fully mining the potential psychoanalytic contribution to answering the question that has plagued both the politics and theory of the Left since the early 20th century: why acquiescence instead of revolution?